 Before a facial fat grafting procedure, Dr. Rednam meticulously plans the fat graft injection sites so that patients can see their desired aesthetic before surgery.
-Facial fat grafting is performed while the patient is under general anesthesia.
+Facial fat grafting may be performed while the patient is under local or iv sedation depending on preference.
 During the procedure, Dr. Rednam liposuctions fat from the hips, abdomen or thighs.
-Dr. Rednam then purifies the fat and concentrates the stem cells in the fat through the use of a centrifuge.
-Syringes are then prepared with the stem-cell rich fat, and the fat is injected into the preplanned ares of the face, through small unobtrusive incisions.
+Dr. Rednam then purifies the fat.
+Syringes are then prepared with the stem-cell rich fat, and the fat is injected into the preplanned areas of the face, through small unobtrusive incisions.
 Dr. Rednam carefully places the fat, layer by layer, until the desired look is achieved.

 Though results are immediately apparent in some cases, others may have to wait to see results until after swelling recedes.
 Recovery from liposuction typically depends on the amount of fat removed, and the face will likely be bruised, tender and swollen the first week after surgery, but most patients return to normal activity a week or two after the procedure.
 Patients are encouraged to direct pressure, stress or high levels of activity for at least two weeks following their procedure to ensure their face is not negatively affected.